Manage sessions

 }

-Step 3: Store session
+Store session

 Security

-Step 4: Extend access
+Extend access

-When a user returns to your website, you'll want to try to provide them access without requiring them to login.
 Start by checking for a session cookie, which indicates a local session already exists.
 If not found, redirect the user to login.
-If found, send the cookie to your backend and use to retrieve the tokens you stored in Step 3.
+If found, send the cookie to your backend and use it to retrieve the tokens.

-- If the access token is still valid, you can allow the user to continue to your website without having to login again.
+- If the access token is valid, you can allow the user to continue to your website without having to login again.

-Step 5: Logout session
+Logout session

 To logout the user from the session, use the logout API: